Court Etiquette in Victoria

 What to wear to court

-The dress code of courthouses requires you to dress smartly and neatly.
-Rules of court etiquette in Victoria suggest that the following would be appropriate wear for court:
+The dress code at courthouses requires a person to dress smartly and neatly.
+The following is appropriate attire for court:

-- conservative coloured clothing in dark colours and white
+- conservative coloured clothing (dark colours and white)

 - business wear (though this is not essential)

 - collared button up shirt (make sure it is buttoned modestly)

 - long pants or a skirt at or below your knees